Blendify/blender-manual/trunk/blender_docs/manual/physics/dynamic_paint/canvas.rst

 --------------

-For *Image Sequence* surfaces, you can define used UV Maps and output file saving directory, filenames and image format.
+For *Image Sequence* surfaces, you can define used UV maps and output file saving directory, filenames and image format.

 Initial Color